JohannesSeikowsky/HackerNews_history/readme.md

+## HackerNews_history

-Historic Analysis of HackerNews using Waybackmachine data // Graph how often specific website(s) appeared on HN each month since Oct 2015 // Get the x most-frequently-occurring websites on HN for a certain time period // version 0.1.
+Graph how often specific website(s) appeared on HN each month since Oct 2015.

+Get the x most-frequently-occurring websites on HN for a certain time period.

+version 0.1.

 #### Use
 `git clone https://github.com/JohannesSeikowsky/HackerNews_history.git`